Georgian-inspired beef stew

 • Once the beef is browned, remove it from the pot and set it aside.
 This step helps to lock in the juices and adds a rich flavor to the stew.

-» MORE: Jamaican Banana Bread
+» MORE: Non Sourdough Bread

 Step 3: Sauté the Onions and Garlic